Dispersion (water waves): Interfacial waves

-When the depth of the two fluid layers becomes very large (h→∞, h′→∞), the hyperbolic cotangents in the above formula approaches the value of one.
+When the depth of the two fluid layers becomes very large (h→∞, →∞), the hyperbolic cotangents in the above formula approaches the value of one.
 Then:

 Nonlinear effects

 Shallow water

 Amplitude dispersion effects appear for instance in the solitary wave: a single hump of water traveling with constant velocity in shallow water with a horizontal bed.
 Note that solitary waves are near-solitons, but not exactly – after the interaction of two (colliding or overtaking) solitary waves, they have changed a bit in amplitude and an oscillatory residual is left behind.
 The single soliton solution of the Korteweg–de Vries equation, of wave height H in water depth h far away from the wave crest, travels with the velocity:

 So for this nonlinear gravity wave it is the total water depth under the wave crest that determines the speed, with higher waves traveling faster than lower waves.
 Note that solitary wave solutions only exist for positive values of H, solitary gravity waves of depression do not exist.